aldo-gutierrez/bitmasksorter/README.md

 ## RadixByteSorter:
 Is a RadixBitSorter but that always uses 8bits with byte boundaries, it can or not use the BitMask to optimize the iterations of count sort

-RadixByteSorterInt when working an all bytes (not using the bitmask) should have the same performance as SkaSort and tipical optimized radix sorters

 RadixBitSorter is faster than RadixByteSorter and SkaSort in most of the cases and machines i tested.